ccb012100/dev-notes/vscode.md

 I wanted to turn off the `markdownlint` extension's snippets, and this was the solution I found:

-- Open the Command Pallette
+- Open the Command Palette
 - Chose **Insert Snippet**
 - Hover over the snippet and click the eye icon to hide/show the snippet in Intellisense